 So, die-hard watchers feel slightly chagrined, perhaps even cheated.
 Sure, I appreciated experiencing more about our beloved clones’ individual lives and psyches, but I would have welcomed an original adventure.
 Maybe this will begin with Orphan Black: Helsinki?
 Please, IDW.
 Historically an expanded universe serves not only to give fans a fix while waiting for future episodes or films, but to broaden the mythos as well.
 You’ve done so with character, at least temporarily, since I’ve seen some content has leaked into the television narrative.
 Now we want stories!

-Cat Stagg’s cover portraits and alternative covers are lovely, and overall the artists stand united stylistically, choosing to present impressionistic images rather than direct representations.
-How appropriate, given Orphan Black’s conspiratorial nature.
+Cat Stagg’s cover portraits are lovely, and overall the artists involved with each issue stand united stylistically, choosing to present impressionistic images rather than direct representations.
+How appropriate given Orphan Black’s conspiratorial nature.
 But in the end, the writing, the writing . . .
 I wonder how well the new material here enjoys a suitable level of independence, supposing that any new information will make its way on to our screens sooner or later?
 Original stories and substance exclusive to expanded formats – these factors will keep me buying Orphan Black comics and other media that might appear.
 That’s how other franchises with expanded universes have maintained their credentials.
 Now it’s your turn, Orphan Black.